-A hallmark of any kind of contract in our country is that the agreement was signed willingly by both parties.
-This not only means that both sides had equal access to the information that formed the basis of the contract but that each party was motivated to sign the document based on their free will and the idea that they would each be able to gain something from agreeing.
+A hallmark of any contract in our country is that the agreement was signed willingly by both parties.
+This means that both sides had equal access to the information that formed the basis of the contract and that each party was motivated to sign the document based on their free will and the idea that they would each be able to gain something from agreeing.
 Anything less, and the validity of the agreement comes into question.
 This is what happens when you and your fiancé sign a prenuptial or postnuptial agreement where it is questionable as to whether both of you are freer from duress in doing so.

-For instance, if it can be shown that you and your fiancé we're not both equally on board when it came to signing the document then you may be in a position where one of you can question the validity of the negotiation and signing process later on.
+For instance, if it can be shown that you and your fiancé we're not both equally on board when it came to signing the document, then you may be in a position where one of you can question the validity of the negotiation and signing process later on.
 However, from my experience, it can be difficult to prove duress.
-While circumstantial evidence may exist to prove duress direct evidence of dress is very difficult to come by.
-However, if you are concerned about proving that duress did occur in your lives then you may want to hire an attorney.
+While circumstantial evidence may exist to prove duress, direct evidence of dress is very difficult to come by.
+However, if you are concerned about proving that duress did occur in your lives, then you may want to hire an attorney.

 Reduced mental capacity

 This is a similar argument as you may find when trying to declare a marriage null and void.
-For instance, if you got married while intoxicated, on the effects of alcohol or drugs, or otherwise not of sound mind you can attempt to quickly remedy that situation by requesting an annulment rather than a divorce.
+For instance, if you got married while intoxicated, on the effects of alcohol or drugs, or otherwise not of sound mind, you can attempt to quickly remedy that situation by requesting an annulment rather than a divorce.
 There is a similar proposition when it comes to challenging a prenuptial agreement or postnuptial agreement.
-If you believe that you were under the influence of drugs alcohol or otherwise unable to be of sound mind during the negotiation process then you may be able to present this as a reason to declare the contract invalid.
+If you believe that you were under the influence of drugs, alcohol, or otherwise unable to be of sound mind during the negotiation process, then you may be able to present this as a reason to declare the contract invalid.